marsfan/Farming-Simulator-Mod-Doc/README.md

 Contains yaml files for defineing GitHub Actions

 ### docs
-Contains the `rst` files that define the entire documentation site, as well as the configuration files for Sphinx (the documentation generation framework)
+Contains the `rst` files that define the entire documentation site, as well as the configuration files for Sphinx (the documentation generation framework).

+For more information about the layout of the documentation folder, see [docs/readme.md](docs/README.md).

 ### schemas
 Contains XML schema documents (`.xsd`), for validating your xml files against the documentation.